What are UPLMN, OPLMN, FPLMN,IPLMN, HPLMN, VPLMN and EPLMN/EHPLMN?

-This post contains the meaning of different PLMNs in LTE or 3G network.
-In earlier PLMN Article explains about what is plmn?
-The PLMN type changes based on user location and behavior about the network.
+This tutorial explains the different types of PLMNs in LTE or 3G networks.
+An earlier PLMN article explains what a PLMN is.
+A PLMN type changes based on user location and behavior about the network.

 User PLMN.
-This is the plmn priority set by the user.
+This is the planning priority set by the user.

-This is forbidden plmn.
-In roaming a mobile network try to attach from a PLMN.
-During attach and location update is done with the home network HLR.
-If subscriber is allowed to roam then, HLR sends the subscriber data.
-If a subscriber is not allowed to roam, HLR returns roaming not allowed error.
-In error case roaming plmn is put the forbidden list and FPLMN.
+This is forbidden PLMN.
+In roaming a mobile network, try to attach from a PLMN.
+An update is done with the home network HLR during attach and location.
+If a subscriber is allowed to roam, then HLR sends the subscriber data.
+If a subscriber is not allowed to roam, HLR returns the roaming not allowed error.
+In case of error, roaming PLMN is put on the forbidden list and FPLMN.
 Now next time phone does not try with FPLMN.
-One a phone is restarted then list is cleared.
+Once a phone is restarted, then the list is cleared.

 It is Interrogating PLMN.
-It refers to the MCC and MNC where GMSC and Camel node is located.
-For a dialed subscriber, first the call hits to the GMSC.
-GMSC interrogates with the HLR for further call routing.
+It refers to the MCC and MNC where GMSC and CAMEL node is located.
+For a dialed subscriber, first, the call hits the GMSC.
+GMSC interrogates the HLR for further call routing.

 Visited PLMN.
-The PLMN id is the for roaming network.
+The PLMN id is of the roaming network.

 Equivalent PLMN.
-If a subscriber roames in Home PLMN there is no roaming.
-Subscriber always see the signals of the home mobile network operator.
-An operator may not have much coverage, so they do collaborations with other mobile operators, where the roaming will not be applied.
-This is call EPLMN.
-Subscriber have impression that he is in his home network.
-E.g The IDEA network in India might not have coverage in some state.
-There it can use another mobile operator (e.g Airtel).
+If a subscriber roams in Home PLMN, there is no roaming.
+A Subscriber always sees the signals of the home mobile network operator.
+An operator may not have much coverage, so they collaborate with other mobile operators, where the roaming will not be applied.
+This is called EPLMN or EHPLMN.
+The subscriber has the impression that he is in his home network.
+E.g, The IDEA network in India might not have coverage in some cities.
+There it can use another mobile operator (e.g. Airtel).